 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children.
-Our Safeguarding culture in each school depends upon every member of staff being proactive in recognising opportunities to promote and support the development of these protective factors.
+Our Safeguarding culture in school depends upon every member of staff being proactive in recognising opportunities to promote and support the development of these protective factors.

 This includes the use of appropriate forms of online communication directly from staff to children.
-We use the functions through the platform for online learning - such as Google classroom, Purple Mash.
+We use the functions through the platform for online learning - Google classroom.
 The use of social media (WhatsApp, Twitter, FB etc) for this purpose is inappropriate and would be regarded as a serious breach of professional boundaries.

-All staff engage with, and support, children in promoting responsible use of social media, safety around the Trust and responsibility for their own and others' wellbeing, as an integral element of a strong Trust safeguarding culture.
+All staff engage with and support children and their school council in promoting responsible use of social media, safety around the school and responsibility for their own and others' wellbeing, as an integral element of a strong school safeguarding culture.